Vector & Graph Databases

 | Cloud data warehouse for analytics, ML feature stores, or BI | Snowflake + dbt + Snowpark |

-| Still deciding which storage architecture fits your AI use case | AI Strategy Advisory — we map data to architecture |
+| Still deciding which storage architecture fits your AI use case | AI Strategy Advisory: map data to architecture before selecting infrastructure |

 Engineering Standards

-- Index optimization for latency SLAs
+- Index optimization for latency objectives

 - Automated embedding refresh pipelines